exonum/exonum-doc/src/architecture/storage.md

 ### BaseIndex

 [`BaseIndex`][base-index] represents the most basic table type.
-Other table types inherit from it directly.
-In the matter, `BaseIndex` [implements][base-procedures] a map interface:
+Other table types inherit from it directly. `BaseIndex` [implements][base-procedures] a map interface:

 - get, set and remove value by key